istio/istio.io/content/en/docs/setup/install/multicluster/index.md

 dedicated gateways for [east-west](https://en.wikipedia.org/wiki/East-west_traffic) traffic.
 The gateway in each cluster must be reachable from the other cluster.

-Services in `BARNEY` will reach the control plane in `FRED` via the same east-west gateway.
+Services in `CLUSTER2` will reach the control plane in `CLUSTER1` via the same east-west gateway.

 {{< image width="75%"